JasonJiang42/Protein_prediction/README.md

-# Workflow for protein prediction #
+# Workflow for protein prediction on species level #
 This repository contains the analysis of protein prediction based on global similarity, domain, and structure.

 ## Requirments ##